 Emotional intelligence is all about our ability to understand our own emotions and to interact harmoniously with those around us.
 Essentially, it has two elements: the intra-personal and the inter-personal.
 The intra-personal element is summed up by self-recognition.
 It describes our ability to recognise our own strengths and weaknesses, what motivates us, our values, and the ways in which we function.
 The inter-personal element is about how we manage conflict, about empathy, how we understand other people's emotions, and whether we respond to them appropriately.

 What are its benefits?

-Emotional intelligence can be hugely important in the workplace, especially in terms of people-management.
+Emotional intelligence can be hugely important in the workplace, especially in terms of people management.
 A manager whose emotional intelligence is weak will attempt to impose and dictate change, while a manager with strong emotional intelligence will be able to carry their team with them and allow that team to drive the change.
-In fact, emotional intelligence is crucial in a whole range of daily situations.
+In fact, emotional intelligence is crucial in the whole range of daily situations.
 For instance, with the blizzard of emails growing constantly in the workplace, a person with high emotional intelligence might suggest a meeting or a video-conference to improve communications.
 Emotional intelligence is also important in sales, where it allows the seller to analyse the reactions of potential purchasers and arrange the sales process accordingly.